MicrosoftDocs/OfficeDocs-O365ITPro/Office365-MileIQ/give-access-mileiq-admin-center.md

 ## How do I access the MileIQ admin center?

-You can access the MileIQ admin center at [https://admin.mileiq.com](https://admin.mileiq.com/) once you have set an account with a Business Administrator role.
-The Global IT Admin can assign a new administrator role, Business Administrator, in the Azure Active Directory.
-Once you've designated a Business Administrator, they can manage the workflows in the MileIQ admin center.
+You can access the MileIQ admin center at [https://admin.mileiq.com](https://admin.mileiq.com/) once you have set up an account with a Business Administrator role.

+### Assign a user to the Business Administrator role

+The global admin can assign a new administrator role, Business Administrator, in Azure Active Directory.
+Once designated, a Business Administrator can manage the workflows in the MileIQ admin center.
 More than one Business Administrator can be assigned.

-### Assign a user to the Business Administrator role

-1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com/) with an account that's a Global Admin for the directory.
+1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com/) with an account that's a global admin for the directory.
 2. Select **Admin centers** and then select **Azure Active Directory**.

     ![Azure Active Directory](media/mileiq-azure-active-directory.png)

-3. On the Azure Active Directory admin center, select **Enterprise applications**.
+3. In the Azure Active Directory admin center, select **Enterprise applications**.
-4. On the **Enterprise applications** blade, select **All applications**.
+4. On the **Enterprise applications** page, select **All applications**.
 Then select **Apply**.

     ![Enterprise applications all applications](media/mileiq-enterprise-applications-all.png)

-5. On the **Enterprise applications - All applications** blade, select **Application Type - All Applications** and search for MileIQ.
+5. On the **Enterprise applications - All applications** page, select **All Applications** from the **Application Type** list, and then search for MileIQ.
 Select **MileIQ Admin Center**.

      ![Select MileIQ admin center](media/mileiq-admin-center.png)

-6. On the **MileIQ Admin Center** blade, select **Users & Groups**.
+6. On the **MileIQ Admin Center** page, select **Users and groups**.
-7. On the **MileIQ Admin Center - User & Group Assignment** blade, select the **Add user** command.
+7. On the **MileIQ Admin Center - Users and groups** page, select **Add user**.

      ![Add user](media/mileiq-add-user.png)

-8. On the **Add Assignment** blade, select **Users and groups**.
+8. On the **Add Assignment** page, select **Users and groups**.
-9. On the **Users and groups** blade, select one or more users or groups from the list and then select the **Select** button at the bottom of the blade.
+9. On the **Users and groups** page, select one or more users or groups from the list, and then choose **Select** at the bottom of the page.
-10. On the **Add Assignment** blade, MDLAdminCenterRole.Admin is selected and is dimmed.
-Select the **OK** button at the bottom of the blade.
+10. On the **Add Assignment** page, **MDLAdminCenterRole.Admin** is selected and is dimmed.
+Select **OK** at the bottom of the page.
-11. On the **Add Assignment** blade, select **Assign** button at the bottom of the blade.
+11. On the **Add Assignment** page, select **Assign** at the bottom of the page.
 The assigned user or groups will now be able to enter the [MileIQ admin center](https://admin.mileiq.com).

 > [!NOTE]
-> Only Global IT Admins have access to the MileIQ admin center by adding themselves in the Business Administrator role.
-Global IT Admins can manage MileIQ admin access by adding or removing Business Administrators at any time through the Azure Portal.
+> Only global admins have access to the MileIQ admin center by adding themselves in the Business Administrator role.
+Global admins can manage MileIQ admin access at any time by adding or removing Business Administrators through the Azure Portal.